 - A Custom Object with fields matching the columns in the source Report

-- An Analytic Snapshot definition, which maps fields and schedules the snapshot runs
+- An Reporting Snapshot definition, which maps fields and schedules the snapshot runs

 When creating your Custom Object, best bet is to name it clearly as being a Snapshot Object- such as “Opportunity Pipeline Snapshot”.
 Create a Custom Field as a receptacle for each column in your source Report, with an appropriate Data Type.
 One suggestion is that since you will likely only be reporting from this Custom Object, you can simply use Text fields in place of Picklists.
 One useful trick is to create a Tab for your Custom Object, even temporarily, so that you can manually massage or enter snapshot records if necessary.
 Best bet is to severely restrict who can read, make changes to, and delete the data in this object.